rarecoil/gaia-tool/README.md

 Windows and a -app.zip version for Mac OS X. Some other jars are also generated but these are intermediate files and you can ignore them.

-To make Mac OS X builds on Windows or Linux machines, please get a copy of the JavaApplicationStub from a Mac and put it in the src/main/app-resources directory.
+To make Mac OS X builds on Windows or Linux machines, you need to get a copy of the `JavaApplicationStub` file from a Mac and put it in the `src/main/app-resources` directory.
 The next time you build, a Mac binary will be generated as well.
 Due to licensing issues I can not include this file with the source code.

 Eclipse setup instructions